Github-Anderson/SI100B-Report/README.md

 This is a harsh question: How can we improve the accuracy?
 In the class, teacher gave us three hints: ***the segmentation range, threshold, and the parameter value of 'k' used in the KNN algorithm***.

- As for the segmentation, let's take a look back at the training data set.
+ As for the ***segmentation***, let's take a look back at the training data set.
 It's not hard to find that the samples have a black margin, which means that it is not going to be a single extraction.
 Yes, we have to add some black margin for the number extracted manually.
 Here we reach the goal through defining a ***function 'imgSqua()'***.
 The code is presented below.

 ````python
 # add black margin and change the matrix into a square one.